John Alford and Ed Swim

 Students working on this REU project will ultimately help resolve questions of fundamental interest to biologists focused on conserving the ANWR ecosystem by adding components to the multi-model.

-During this project, students will be introduced to finite group representations and then will use these tool to resolve open questions in Cayley graphs, focusing on constructing graphs in nonabelian groups.
+In this project students will be introduced to the representation theory of finite groups and semigroups and will use these tools to resolve open questions.